-One of the buildings of Bordeaux that is visible from basically everywhere, the Basilique Saint Michel is also very beautiful and offers the best panoramic view from its belfry.
+Visible from basically everywhere in Bordeaux, the Basilique Saint-Michel is also very beautiful and offers the best panoramic view from its belfry.

 The basilica was built between the 14th and 16th century in Gothic "flamboyant" style.
-It is one of South France's biggest churches and measures some 75m in length.
+It is one of southern France's largest churches and measures some 75m in length.
 While interesting from the inside, I found it to be rather gloomy as well and didn't spend very much time in there.

 In the South side of the central town area is a stunning Gothic Basillica and huge separate belfry almost 400 feet tall.
 Apparently you can go to the top of the belfry, however, when I was there the base of the bellfry had been taken over by homeless protesters.